 Inventory food and kitchenware to see what you may need to replace before company arrives or you do any entertaining.
 Take the time to plan ahead and stock up now.
 Don’t get surprised at the last minute!

 The objective of cleaning is not just to clean, but to feel happiness living within that environment.Marie Kondo

 - The Great Big List of Fall Home Maintenance Projects

 - Simple Ways to Make Your House Feel Like Fall

 - Mrs. Meyer’s Clean Day Acorn Spice Scent: Product Review

-Final Thoughts on The Most Important Fall House Cleaning Projects
+Final Thoughts on The 4 Most Important House Cleaning Tasks in the Fall

 This list obviously doesn’t cover everything that needs to be cleaned in your home, but in terms of preparing for the cold season, these are your top four priority areas.